panyam/pcachapter/CHAPTER.md

 ### Production Deployment with Google Cloud Functions

 We'll demonstrate production deployment using Google Cloud Functions Gen 2, showcasing the serverless patterns that work across all major cloud providers.
+The same SensorScope implementation can be deployed to AWS Lambda using SAM templates or Azure Functions using ARM templates, with identical mathematical results and similar operational characteristics.

 **Complete setup instructions are in `src/hello-world-pca/gcp/README.md`**.